 Recruiting Areas: Connecticut, New England Preps

-Marc Bourque, who has over two decades of collegiate coaching experience, is in his fifth season on the Marist coaching staff.
-For the fourth straight year, Bourque will coach the team’s wide receivers.
-He will also serve as special teams’ coordinator for the second straight year.
+Marc Bourque, who has over two decades of collegiate coaching experience, is in his sixth season on the Marist coaching staff.
+The 2017 season will mark his first as the team's offensive coordinator, and fifth as wide receivers coach.

 Bourque's tutelage helped fuel an outstanding freshman season from Juston Christian in 2015.
 Christian led the FCS in yards per reception and was named Second Team All-PFL, while Matt Tralli was named Honorable Mention All-PFL as a wide receiver and return specialist.
 The Red Foxes had their first kickoff return for a touchdown in 11 years when Lawrence Dickens ran one back 100 yards in a victory over Stetson.